cairthenn/TwitchChatVideo/README.md

 Fetch chat for a Twitch broadcast and create a video replay.

+This program makes use of [Accord's .NET FFMPEG Library](http://accord-framework.net/index.html) for video rendering.

 ## Usage

 Enter the URL of a video and then click make video.
 It should look like this: `https://www.twitch.tv/videos/<Video ID>`.
 You may also simply use the Video ID.